kubevirt/kubevirt-tutorial/labs/lab2/lab2.md

 statefulset.apps/prometheus-kubevirtlab-prometheus-ope-prometheus       1/1     2d
 ```

-Notice that both *PromUI* and *Grafana* have been exposed on the node's ports 30090/tcp and 30300/tcp, both can be accessed with the following details:
+Notice that both *PromUI* and *Grafana* have been exposed on the node's TCP ports 30090 and 30300.
+Both can be accessed with the following details:

 * PromUI
   * http://<span></span>kubevirtlab-\<number\>.gce.sexylinux.net:30090